Complexity counts: global and local perspectives on Indo-Aryan numeral systems: Background

-\citet{Bright1969,bright1972} provides an in-depth analysis of the Hindi numeral system, enumerating the generalizations that capture allomorphic variation within it (and drawing attention to considerable inter-speaker variation in the realization of Hindi numeral word forms).
-He argues that while it is difficult to come up with an economic set of rules to derive the words from 1--99, implicit rules may be available to Hindi speakers that help them account for the allomorphy within this system. \citet{berger1992modern} outlines the historical development of each individual numeral from 1 to 99 in several modern Indo-Aryan languages; importantly, he shows that while irregularity in such systems is due partly to regular sound change, which is capable of creating unpredictable allomorphy, but also due to analogical changes such as contamination in specific contexts, a finding confirmed in subsequent historical linguistic work \citep{andrijanic2024hindi}.\footnote{Contamination is a type of non-proportional analogical change whereby word forms take on phonological properties of related forms due to mechanisms that are not fully understood \citep{fertig2013}.} \citet{cathcart2017decomposability} uses a Bayesian computational modeling to classify Hindi/Urdu numerals 1--99 according to the phonological cues they display, exploring the role of factors like cardinality and frequency on classification accuracy and posterior uncertainty. \citet{schneider2020children} present a study of the acquisition of numerals by children learning several languages, including Hindi and Gujarati.
+\citet{Bright1969,bright1972} provides an in-depth analysis of the Hindi numeral system, enumerating the generalizations that capture allomorphic variation within it.
+He argues that while it is difficult to come up with an economic set of rules to derive the words for numerals from 1--99, implicit rules may be available to Hindi speakers that help them account for the allomorphy within this system. \citet{berger1992modern} outlines the historical development of each individual numeral from 1 to 99 in several modern Indo-Aryan languages; importantly, he shows that while irregularity in such systems is due partly to regular sound change, which is capable of creating unpredictable allomorphy, it is also due to analogical changes such as contamination in specific contexts, a finding confirmed in subsequent historical linguistic work \citep{andrijanic2024hindi}. \citet{cathcart2017decomposability} uses a Bayesian computational modeling to classify Hindi/Urdu numerals 1--99 according to the phonological cues they display, exploring the role of factors like cardinality and frequency on classification accuracy and posterior uncertainty. \citet{schneider2020children} present a study of the acquisition of numerals by children learning several languages, including Hindi and Gujarati.
 They demonstrate that while mastery of the successor function (the principle that all natural numbers have successors) is needed to acquire numerals, Hindi and Gujarati speaking children struggle more in mastering it.
-Beyond these works, there has been little attention to this issue, and no attempt to integrate this dimension of complexity into the broader study of complexity of numeral systems and how it impacts acquisition and usage.
+Beyond these works, there has been little attention to this issue, and no major attempts to integrate this dimension of complexity into the broader study of complexity of numeral systems and how it impacts acquisition and usage.